-You should make a will when you marry or enter into a civil union or a de facto relationship.
+You should make a will when you marry or enter into a de facto relationship.
 When you have children, it is especially important to have a will.

 You should revise your will if a relationship ends.
-If you separate from your spouse or civil union partner with the intention of ending the marriage or civil union, provisions in your will relating to your spouse or partner will remain valid until you either, change your will, or are legally divorced.
+If you separate from your spouse with the intention of ending the marriage provisions in your will relating to your spouse or partner will remain valid until you either. change your will. or are legally divorced.

 A separation agreement or a binding financial agreement does not revoke your will.
 You have to change your will if you want to exclude your spouse or partner before you divorce.

-If you live in NSW, the ACT, Vic, QLD, SA or the NT, the law treats any provisions in your will in much the same way as if your former spouse or partner had died before you do.
+If you live in NSW, the ACT, Vic.
+OLD.
+SA or the NT. the law treats any provisions in your will in much the same way as if your former spouse or partner had died before you do.
 Every appointment of your former partner or spouse as trustee, executor, guardian is invalid.
-Every provision that you make to benefit your former spouse or partner is invalid unless you, as the will-maker, have made it clear in your will that you want them to remain valid.
+Every provision that you make to benefit your former spouse or partner is invalid unless you. as the will-maker, have made it clear in your will that you want them to remain valid.

 Not necessarily, but it gives you more control over the destination of your property than dying without a will does.